|

 menu).

-Data blocks can include multiple screens.
+You can select blocks in 'entire file' or in 'active screen only' mode, and blocks can include multiple screens.
 If a single

-screens with the screen buttons until the end of the block can be marked.
+screens until the end can be marked.

 A selected block is indicated as a color-inverted rectangle in the plot